Vietnam.vn - Nền tảng quảng bá Việt Nam

 Nhân tố kiệt xuất cực lạ đến từ đảo quốc chỉ 200.000 dân, giành HCV Olympic là ai?- Ảnh 2.

-Alfred never gives up
+Alfred never gave up.

 AFP